Skip to content

 Ferris confirms the repository exists, detects its language, finds its version from the source manifest (pyproject.toml, package.json, etc.), and records the exact commit SHA he’ll read from.
 This is the anchor — everything that follows traces back to this one commit.

 He reads cognee’s source code, identifies the public exports, and pulls out function signatures, parameter types, and return types.
-At the Forge tier (with ast-grep installed), each signature is verified against the real syntax tree of the source.
-At Quick tier (no extra tools), he reads the file directly.
-Either way, nothing is invented — if he can’t cite it, he doesn’t include it.
+Quick Skill always extracts at community quality — it does the same job whatever tools you have installed, reading the source directly to ground every signature.
+Nothing is invented — if he can’t cite it, he doesn’t include it.

 Each instruction in the output carries a receipt: